NansKong/Leetcode-Problem-Solver-Bot/README.md

-# ⚡ LeetCode Intelligent Automation System
+# LeetCode Automated Problem Solver Bot

 > **For Educational Purposes Only.**
 > Understanding generated code is mandatory.
 Blind submission violates the spirit of learning.